Best Belgian Waffle Recipe

 Instead, let each waffle sit in a single layer on a cooling rack, allowing for steam to escape from both the top and bottom.

-Whenever I make Belgian waffles, I double (or triple!) the batch and fill the freezer for fast weekday breakfast.
+Whenever I make Belgian waffles, I double (or triple!) the batch and fill the freezer for a fast weekday breakfast.

 Cool each waffle on a wire rack, then freeze in a single layer on a cookie sheet until frozen.
 Transfer to a freezer-safe bag and store for up to 3 months.